 14

 Mercury has a much larger core than one would expect of such a small world.
 It is made up of partially molten iron which gives the planet a weak magnetic field.
+Its comparatively large core makes Mercury the second most dense planet in the Solar System.
+The densest is Earth.

 Twitter X logo Facebook logo Email icon